danielmekuriaw/medio-app/README.md

 # README

-Medio
+### Medio

 An innovative way to find and select a meeting location - created by [Daniel Mekuriaw](https://github.com/danielmekuriaw) and [Eten Utek](https://github.com/eten123).

 This project is developed using Ruby, Rails, ActiveRecord, SQLite3, the Google Maps API and several other Ruby gems.
 For the sake of simplicity and due to the limited amount of time for development, it makes use of data from the **Faker** Ruby gem outside of accepting direct user inputs for user instances.
+This project is created as a phase 2 project for the Yale x Flatiron bootcamp by the two developers.

 ### Description